Node.js

 Quick Start

-Create hello.js in the ./node-functions/api directory and use the following example code to create your first Node Functions:
+Create hello.js under the ./cloud-functions/api directory of your project and use the following example code to create your first Node.js function:

 Note: